Skip to main content

 Tips for employers

-Employers have a big responsibility to ensure the workplace is healthy.
-Some ways to tackle toxic positivity include:
+Employers carry a big responsibility for keeping the workplace healthy.
+Ways to tackle toxic positivity include:

 • Creating a safe space where workers can interact and connect with open communication